-3 Range: Allows configuration of how much the synchronization engine is able to deviate from the AZX programmed frequency.
+3 Range: Allows configuration of how much the synchronization engine is able to deviate from the power source programmed frequency.
 This helps to keep the waveform frequency under control, even if the external source is not present all the time.
-The synchronization engine is limited to frequencies of FSETPOINT +/- FRANGE.
-Command: SOURce:SYNChronize:RANGE
+The synchronization engine is limited to frequencies of FSETPOINT +/-FRANGE.

+Command: SOURce:SYNChronize:RANGe